2020PB/police-brutality/all-locations.md

 Post title states the protestor is a medic, but visual evidence is unclear.

-tags: shove, grab, throw, knee, arrest
+tags: shove, grab, throw, knee, arrest, protestor

 id: oh-columbus-20